 You are not really known: This is a story of loneliness and disconnection

-For many students, the number of likes they receive on their social media account plays a far more important role in self-esteem than anything else.
+For many students, the number of likes they receive on their social media accounts plays a far more important role in self-esteem than anything else.
 The impossible standards, the outlandish attention to status and wealth, the messages about bodies, and the image they curate of themselves for the approval of others creates an impossible pressure on our students.
 It falsely and seductively leads them to think their value is external, superficial, and only as good as their last post.
 Beautiful, damaging, lies.